Tim Russ: Early life, family and education

-During his early life, he owned many dogs.

 Career

 Acting

-In 1985, Russ appeared in The Twilight Zone episode "Kentucky Rye" as "Officer #2."
-He made a brief appearance in the comedy movie Spaceballs as the trooper who shouts "We ain't found shit!" while "combing" the desert with an afro comb.
+In 1985, Russ appeared in The Twilight Zone episodes "Kentucky Rye" as Officer #2 and "Voices in the Earth" as Archer.
+He made a brief appearance in the comedy film Spaceballs as a trooper who "combs" the desert with a giant comb.
+Russ had a prominent role in the Charles Bronson film Death Wish 4.

-Russ has been extensively involved in the Star Trek franchise as a voice and film actor, writer, director, and producer.
-He played several minor roles before landing the role as the main character Tuvok, a character seen from the first, January 1995 episode of Star Trek: Voyager.
-Russ screen-tested, in 1987, for the role of Geordi La Forge on Star Trek: The Next Generation before gaining the role of Tuvok.
-Russ went into Voyager as a dedicated Trekkie with an extensive knowledge of Vulcan lore and has played the following roles in the Star Trek universe:
+Russ has been involved in the Star Trek franchise as a voice and film actor, writer, director, and producer.
+He played several minor roles before landing the role as the main character Tuvok in Star Trek: Voyager.
+Russ screentested, in 1987, for the role of Geordi La Forge on Star Trek: The Next Generation before being cast as Tuvok.
+Russ went into Voyager as a dedicated Trekkie with an extensive knowledge of Vulcan lore, and has played the following roles in the Star Trek universe: